 The deaerator is the next stage in the feedwater heating process.
 This is the highest vessel in the system.
 The deaerator adds heat to and removes non-condensable gases from the feedwater.
-Some of these gases can increase the corrosion rate of the metals in the high pressure feedheating system and boiler.
-All non-condensable gases will take-up space in the steam system we wish to occupy with steam.
+Some of these gases can increase the corrosion rate of the metals in the high-pressure feedheating system and boiler.
+All non-condensable gases will take-up space in the steam system.
+This reduces the amount of steam in the system and hence energy flows in the plant.

-Figure 3.13 shows a typical deaerator and its associated storage tank.
+Figure 25.13 shows a typical deaerator and its associated storage tank.
 The incoming feedwater enters the deaerator near the top and sprays downward over cascade trays.
 Extraction steam from the LP turbine enters the deaerator near the bottom and passes upward.
 As a result the feedwater heats up to about 125°C. The steam passing over the water droplets scrubs the non-condensable gases off their surface.
-As the extraction steam condenses, the water droplets release the non-condensable gases which are vented to the atmosphere.
+As the extraction steam condenses, the water droplets release the non-condensable gases, which are vented to the atmosphere.
 The deaerated feedwater and condensed steam drain from the deaerator into a storage tank.
 The storage tank supplies water for boiler operation.